csaid/csaid.github.io/_posts/2022-01-01-waning-immunity-paradox-of-r0.md

   </div>
 </div>

-I must stress though, that in all cases where lower R0 caused stronger waves, the overall number of infections (i.e. including both peaks and troughs) was lower.
+I must stress though, that in all scenarios where lower R0 caused stronger waves, the overall number of infections (i.e. including both peaks and troughs) was lower.

 This means there is a kernel of truth to the contrarian hypothesis about R0.
-Fighting forest fires always reduces the overall amount of fire; but because of all the dry tinder you build up, you risk some really bad fires.
+Fighting forest fires always reduces the overall amount of fire; but because of the dry tinder you build up, you risk some really bad fires.

 ### Observation 3: R0-induced waves can be mitigated by adapting behavior